 I read somewhere that the body can only sustain a high release of adrenaline for 5 minutes and then it reduces and returns to normal.
 The body allows enough time to just deal with, or take action in, the stressful situation.

-Anger management for migraines during this time in the different migraine pain phases might be as simple as listening to a meditation tape or doing your own guided imagery meditation from our help for anger management meditation tool box and staying calm during the 'rush' release period.
-If you panic it might last longer or be more intense.
+Anger management for migraines during this time in the different migraine phases might be as simple as listening to a meditation tape or doing your own guided imagery meditation from my anger management meditation tool box and staying calm during the 'rush' release period.

-I might ask “what did you mean by that” to get more information, which can often help me calm down if its been a misunderstanding or provides space whilst I remain angry and can then walk away to process what’s happening for me.
+It's helpful to ask, “what did you mean by that” to get more information.
+This can often help you calm down if it's been a misunderstanding and provides space for you to try and remain calm, let the anger subside, and then you can walk away to process what’s happening.
+Does that make sense?

-So I make sure I express my feelings in words like "that made me feel really angry.
+So, make sure you express your feelings in words like "that made me feel really angry.
 I need to go and think for a bit.
 Can we talk about this later when I calm down?"
-When we both calm down might be more like it.
+When you both calm down might be more like it.

 Physical symptoms – very tired and fatigued all day, nausea, light sensitivity, olfactory hallucinations (smell everything), running nose and watery eye on one side of the head.
 It is like I have a cold coming on.
 Confused thinking, blurry vision, and impaired speech.
 It is difficult to communicate.